Neurotech-Hub/ADS1118-Arduino/README.md

 # Arduino Library for Texas Instruments ADS1118 - 16-Bit Analog-to-Digital Converter with internal Reference and Temperature Sensor

-This is an easy to use Arduino library for ADC Converter ADS1118
+This is an easy to use Arduino library for ADC Converter ADS1118, **Updated for SAMD21 chipsets**.
+Hard fork of [denkitronik/ADS1118: Arduino Library for Texas Instruments ADS1118 - 16-Bit Analog-to-Digital Converter with internal Reference and Temperature Sensor](https://github.com/denkitronik/ADS1118).

+Note: SPI SCLK has been decreased for default compatibility with SPI isolator.

 ## Getting Started